CoboGlobal/cobo-waas2-java-sdk/docs/TSSGroups.md

 # TSSGroups

-The data for the TSS key share group ID.
+The data for the TSS key share group.

 ## Properties